Say goodbye to your legacy VPNMake the switch to Tailscale

 VPNs are designed to protect data while it’s in transit between devices.
 They can also guard your infrastructure against public network attacks and provide a mechanism for enforcing traffic filtering and blocking rules.

-A VPN for work from home allows employees to securely access servers managed by their organization without making them accessible on the wider internet.
+A VPN for remote work lets employees securely access servers managed by their organization without making them accessible on the wider internet.
 These servers could reside in the office, at headquarters in a different country, or in the cloud.
 In these situations, there are physical network barriers between the users and the data they need.

 VPNs also allow simultaneous use of multiple remote assets.
 Your device joins a virtual network, so it can interface with anything else in that network.
 A single VPN connection could grant access to an organization’s file server, printers, and databases, with each device and application able to contact the others.

 VPN tunneling facilitates safe network access for remote working, but not all solutions provide the same depth of security.
-Here are qualities you should expect a solid VPN to include:
+Reliable VPN services are crucial for ensuring secure connections and protecting sensitive data.

 • Encryption.
 VPNs use public-key encryption to protect your communications, and different encryption standards are available.
 The strength of encryption is one of the most important factors when determining whether your VPN can adequately protect your data.
 The entire VPN solution should be encrypted, including the data passing through it and the management communications between the VPN client and its servers.